Press

 A Note From The Director

-When I was 11 years old, my mother took me to a Mexican Pentecostal church in Moreno Valley, California.
-In that church, God was not metaphorical.
-He was present, physical and all-knowing.
-Punishment and miracles were treated as real, immediate possibilities for everyone.
+When I was 11 years old (2010), my mother took me to a Mexican Pentecostal church in Moreno Valley, California.
+In that church, God felt incredibly real to me.
+He felt like a present, physical and all-knowing God.
+Punishment and miracles were treated as immediate possibilities for everyone.
 People wept, spoke in tongues, fell to the floor and begged for forgiveness as a way of glorifying Him.
-I played bass on the worship team and spent much of my childhood there, praying out loud in Spanish before services and learning to see the world through a lens where the invisible felt as real as the visible.
+I played bass on the worship team and spent, what felt like, much of my childhood there, praying out loud in Spanish before services and learning to see the world through a lens where the invisible felt as real as the visible.
 I learned discipline there.
 I learned devotion and I also learned fear.
 I learned that guilt could live in the body and that faith and terror were supposed to exist at the same time.
-I learned that grief, performance and prayer were supposed to share the same moments, too.
-Although I am no longer a part of that church or Pentecostalism, my relationship with God has always been shaped by faith, fear, guilt and mysticism.
-It’s from this place that the image of a man alone, haunted or hunted by something he cannot understand, first began to form within me.
+I learned that grief, performance and prayer were supposed to share the same moments and although I am no longer a part of that church or Pentecostalism, my relationship with God has always been shaped by faith, fear, guilt and mysticism.

-Growing up in places like Perris, Hemet and Sage gave me much to dislike about the desert.
-The first time I felt a positive connection towards it was in 2021 while directing a documentary titled Homecoming about the synth punk rapper N8NOFACE returning to Tucson, Arizona.
+Growing up in places like Perris, Hemet and Sage, CA gave me much to dislike about the desert.
+The first time I felt a positive connection towards it was in 2021 while directing a documentary titled, Homecoming, about the synth punk rapper N8NOFACE returning to Tucson, Arizona.
 Listening to him speak about the beauty, violence and poverty of where he came from made me realize our upbringings were not that different and if he could admire and utilize his landscape, I could do the same.
-The desert became the place where that image could live in.

 Daisy Sanchez and Moya Gotham were the first to engage with my ideas on making a film in 2018.
 Adrian Aguirre, Wesley Flores and Sage Bliss-Rios Mace were part of the earliest conversations about this film, back in 2021.
-Lealani, Lola Jamin, Miky Melati, Gisella Espinoza, Leon Zhang and Raquel Suwak contributed to writing that expanded the thematic world of this film beyond what I could articulate on my own.
+Lealani, Lola Jamin, Miky Melati and Gisella Espinoza contributed to writing that expanded the thematic world of this film beyond what I could articulate on my own.
+Thúy Lan Bercher, Kevin Romero, Marcos Croskey, Poppy Miller and Peter Pulido helped develop the ideas, supported me emotionally and put in a lot of hours that aren’t necessarily seen in the 3rd iteration, but are completely part of the reason for why the film can be made in the first place.
 And to my mother, who introduced me to resilience, faith and community, thank you.

 As I write this, the film is still being completed.